thesixnetwork/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 Currently in ibc-go light clients are defined as part of the codebase and are implemented as modules under `modules/light-clients`.
 Adding support for new light clients or updating an existing light client in the event of a security issue or consensus update is a multi-step process which is both time consuming and error prone.
-In order to enable new IBC light client implementations it is necessary to modify the codebase of ibc-go, re-build chains' binaries, pass a governance proposal and validators upgrade their nodes.
+In order to enable new IBC light client implementations it is necessary to modify the codebase of ibc-go (if the light client is part of its codebase), re-build chains' binaries, pass a governance proposal and validators upgrade their nodes.

 Another problem stemming from the above process is that if a chain wants to upgrade its own consensus, it will need to convince every chain or hub connected to it to upgrade its light client in order to stay connected.
 Due